 Copyright may or may not extend to the research outputs you have produced and want to include with your thesis or dissertation.
 For example, data is only thinly protected by copyright; specifically designating a CC license to accompany a dataset (e.g., CC0) is a good approach for simultaneously sharing and protecting your data.

 On occasion, there may be reasons to want to relay or restrict access to a thesis or dissertation.
 These may include that there is a patent pending, a publication pending, that the work contains material under copyright (and not cleared), or that the work includes material of a sensitive nature.
-Note that while some graduate students have raised concerns making dissertations publicly available hinder chances at publication by a publisher, recent studies have shown that this is generally not the case.
+Note that while some graduate students have raised concerns that making dissertations publicly available hinders chances at publication by a publisher, recent studies have shown that this is generally not the case.

 If, in the course of creating your dissertation, you have created a work falling into the category of industrial property, such as an invention you may wish to patent, you may wish to consult with your campus legal office or technology office.